Worksop: Etymology

+Anglo-Norman Times

-In the Domesday Book of 1086, Worksop appears as "Werchesope".
-Thoroton states that the Doomesday Book records that before the Norman conquest, Werchesope (Worksop) had belonged to Elsi, son of Caschin, who had "two manors in Werchesope, which paid to the geld as three car".
+In the Domesday Book of 1086, Worksop appears as Werchesope.
+Thoroton states that the Domesday Book records that before the Norman Conquest, Werchesope (Worksop) had belonged to Elsi, son of Caschin, who had "two manors in Werchesope, which paid to the geld as three car".
 After the conquest, Worksop became part of the extensive lands granted to Roger de Busli.
 At this time, the land "had one car. in demesne, and twenty-two sochm. on twelve bovats of this land, and twenty-four villains, and eight bord. having twenty-two car. and eight acres of meadow, pasture wood two leu. long, three quar. broad."
-This was valued at 3l in Edward the Confessor's time and 7l in the Domesday Book.
-De Busli administered this estate from his headquarters in Tickhill.
+This was valued at three pounds in Edward the Confessor's time and seven pounds in the Domesday Book.
+Roger administered this estate from his headquarters in Tickhill.

-The manor then passed to William de Lovetot, who established a castle and endowed the Augustinian priory around 1103.
+The manor then passed to William de Lovetot, who established a castle and endowed the Augustinian Worksop Priory around 1103.
 After William's death, the manor was passed to his eldest son, Richard de Lovetot, who was visited by King Stephen, at Worksop, in 1161.
 In 1258, a surviving inspeximus charter confirms Matilda de Lovetot's grant of the manor of Worksop to William de Furnival (her son).